Avanade/Beef/samples/MyEf.Hr/README.md

 dotnet new beef --company MyEf --appname Hr --datasource SqlServer
 ```

 The following solution structure will have been generated.
-Open `My.Hr.sln` in Visual Studio.
+Open `MyEf.Hr.sln` in Visual Studio.

 ```
 └── MyEf.Hr               # Solution that references all underlying projects